 Conventional vibrational viscometers are unbalanced, requiring large masses to avoid large influence of mounting forces.

 Automated in-line viscosity measurement and control is crucial to control the ink viscosity.
-Rheonics offers the following solutions, based on a balanced torsional resonator, for process control and optimisation in the printing process:
+Rheonics offers the SRV, based on a balanced torsional resonator, for process control and optimization in the printing process:

-- In-line Viscosity measurements: Rheonics’ SRV is a is a wide range, in-line viscosity measurement device with inbuilt fluid temperature measurement and is capable of detecting viscosity changes within any process stream in real time.
+In-line Viscosity measurements: Rheonics’ SRV is a wide range, in-line viscosity measurement device with inbuilt fluid temperature measurement and is capable of detecting viscosity changes within any process stream in real time.

-Automated in-line viscosity measurement through SRV or an SRD eliminates the variations in sample taking and lab techniques which are used for viscosity measurement by the traditional methods.
-The sensor is located in-line so that it continuously measures the ink viscosity (and density in case of SRD).
+Automated in-line viscosity measurement through SRV eliminates the variations in sample taking and lab techniques which are used for viscosity measurement by the traditional methods.
+The sensor is located in-line so that it continuously measures the ink viscosity.
 Printing consistency is achieved through automation of the dosing system through a controller using continuous real-time viscosity measurements.
 Using an SRV in a printing process line, ink transfer efficiency is improved improving productivity, profit margins and environmental goals.
-Both the sensors have a compact form factor for simple OEM and retrofit installation.
+The SRV sensors have a compact form factor for simple OEM and retrofit installation.
 They require no maintenance or re-configurations.
-Both the sensors offer accurate, repeatable results no matter how or where they are mounted, without any need for special chambers, rubber seals or mechanical protection.
-Using no consumables, SRV and SRD are extremely easy to operate.
+SRV offers accurate, repeatable results no matter how or where they are mounted, without any need for special chambers, rubber seals or mechanical protection.
+Using no consumables, SRV is extremely easy to operate.

 Compact form factor, no moving parts and require no maintenance